Fred is actually Weldon Frederick Wooden, named for his two grandfathers.

-Fred has served the West Michigan ACLU Advisory Board, the Interfaith Dialogue Association, Opera Grand Rapids, as a member of the MLive Religion and Ethics Panel, as host of “Faith & Reason” on WPRR, but he is most proud of being a member of the Grand Rapids Urban League Board for ten years, serving as its chair from 2009-2013.
+Fred accepted a call to serve the non-UU Liberal Fountain Street Church in 2005, from which he retired as Senior Minister in April 2020.
+During his service, they grew their Social Justice Ministries by over 400%, giving over $400,000 in grants to local, national, and international organizations.
+He has served on the board of the West Michigan ACLU, the GR Interfaith Dialogue Association, Opera Grand Rapids, as a part of the Religion and Ethics Panel for our local paper. he was host of “Faith & Reason” on a local radio station for seven years, and was a candidate for Congress in 2018.
+He is most proud of being a member of the Grand Rapids Urban League Board for over 10 years, serving as its Chair from 2009-2013.

 “Having served a wide range of congregations, I see Unitarian Universalism as a both struggling and essential.
 We are struggling to find our voice and place in a rapidly shifting world, a time of what I call ‘spiritual climate change’ that will oblige everyone to consider reforming everything other than our fundamental mission.
 That mission, however variously expressed, comes down to three things: ‘to free the mind, grow the soul, and change the world.’
 This fundamental mission is larger than UUism but often most visible in our communities.
 Like the words once attributed to Hosea Ballou, We ‘may possess only a small light, but uncover it, let it shine.’
 We are called to ‘use it in order to bring more light and understanding to the hearts and minds of men and women.’
 Manifesting this liberating, animating, and agitating hope is what we are about.
 Helping our communities come closer to that is my calling.”